balena-io/docs/pages/runtime/resin-base-images.md

 ## <a name="image-tree"></a>Resin Image Trees

 This section describes the Resin image trees (hierarchy of images).
-These image trees provide an overview of how all the resin base images fit together for each device type supported by Resin.
+These image trees provide an overview of how all the Resin base images fit together for each device type supported by Resin.

 Repository for all images: refer [here][base-repository].
 Subscribe to changes [here][base-images-changelog].

 ### Introduction

-For each architecture supported by Resin, there are bare-bones base images, which are minimal variants of Linux distributions (currently we support Debian, Alpine Linux and Fedora).
+For each architecture supported by Resin, there are bare bones base images, which are minimal variants of Linux distributions (currently we support Debian, Alpine Linux and Fedora).
 On top of the architecture-based images, we build specific base images for each supported device.
 The below table will describe full description with details about pre-installed packages on each base images.

 | Image | Description | Installed Packages | Available Tag |
 |:-----------|:------------|:------------|:------------|